JetBrains/teamcity-documentation/topics/storing-project-settings-in-version-control.md

 * Disable synchronization.
 * Enable synchronization.
 In this case, you can also define which settings to use when the build starts.
 See details [below](#Defining+Settings+to+Apply+to+Builds).

-There are two modes of settings’ synchronization: _two-way_ and _one-way_.
+There are two modes of settings' synchronization: _two-way_ and _one-way_.

 <anchor name="two-way-sync"/>